corbinmuraro/corbinmuraro.com/_posts/2017-01-28-screenkraut.md

 # [Screenkraut](https://devpost.com/software/big-decision)

 I attended [PennApps XV](http://2017w.pennapps.com) last January and worked with 3 total strangers from around the world on an ultra-lightweight presentation webapp called Screenkraut.
-I was responsible for design and contributed to front-end development of the platform.
+I was responsible for design and contributed to front-end development of the webapp.

 ## Background